Empirical Design in Reinforcement Learning: Selecting environments

-These changes, or new environments, also might cause us to accidentally design environments in support of our solution method.
+These changes, or new environments, also might cause us to accidentally design environments in support of our algorithms.
 For example, we might run DQN on discrete-action Pendulum swing up, and find under standard configurations it performs surprisingly poorly.
 We then might try a few changes, to maintain most of the essence of the environment but make learning more feasible.
 One such change could be introducing episode cutoffs and random start states to facilitate exploration.
-Now we have a new environment that has potentially been tuned to be easier for methods like DQN.
-If we test a policy gradient method, or a completely new approach, then we may have inadvertently favored DQN. {\bf Co-evolving our problems and solution methods in this way is always dangerous.} Note, this is not the same as designing new diagnostic MDPs.
-A diagnostic MDP allows us to highlight the key issue being tackled.
-It is common for papers to introduce new diagnostic MDPs---that may never be used again---to make a clear conceptual point.
+Now we have a new environment that has potentially been tuned to be easier for algorithms like DQN.
+If we test a policy gradient algorithm, or a completely new approach, then we may have inadvertently favored DQN. {\bf Co-evolving our environments and algorithms in this way is always dangerous.} Note, this is not the same as designing new diagnostic MDPs.
+A diagnostic environment allows us to highlight the key issue being tackled.
+It is common for papers to introduce new diagnostic environments---that may never be used again---to make a clear conceptual point.

 One route for environment creation is to consider \emph{environment collections}.
-For example, we may collect several classic environments like Mountain Car, Cartpole and Acrobot into a Classic Control set composed of problems with non-imaged based, low-dimensional observations.
-Or we may collect several Atari environments that seem to be more difficult in terms of exploration into an Atari Exploration set.\footnote{Even when just aggregating environments, we need to be careful that we have designed the collection to do what we think it does.
-For example, \citet{taiga2019benchmarking} showed how prior work focusing on so called hard exploration domains in Atari caused researchers to miss that simple $\epsilon$-greedy methods were actually better than count-based methods across the whole Atari suite.
+For example, we may collect several classic environments like Mountain Car, Cartpole and Acrobot into a Classic Control set composed of environments with non-imaged based, low-dimensional observations.
+Or we may collect several Atari games that seem to be more difficult in terms of exploration into an Atari Exploration set.\footnote{Even when just aggregating environments, we need to be careful that we have designed the collection to do what we think it does.
+For example, \citet{taiga2019benchmarking} showed how prior work focusing on so called hard exploration games in Atari caused researchers to miss that simple $\epsilon$-greedy based algorithms were actually better than count-based algorithms across the whole Atari suite.
 Environment design is hard.} We can then report performance in aggregate, across the set, as one macro-environment, without explicitly considering performance on each environment in the set.